Azure/AzOps-Accelerator/README.md

 # AzOps Accelerator

-This template repository is for deploying a new AzOps environment.
+This template repository is for getting started with the AzOps integrated CI/CD solution.

 ## Guides